andrea-grandi/iot_project/README.md

 *IoT and 3D Intelligent Systems prokect 2023/2024*

 **Sign Glove** is a sistem that convert sign language in audio for interactions between deaf people and non-deaf people.
-Through the use of sensors (strain gauges, microphone, GPS, etc.), it is able to translate sign language.
+Through the use of sensors (flex sensors, microphone, GPS, etc.), it is able to translate sign language.
 Additionally, it can detect potentially hazardous situations in the environment (such as ambulance sounds, loud noises, or signals of distress) and alert others through the gloves.

 ## Structure